radiantearth/stac-spec/item-spec/common-metadata.md

 ## Licensing

-Information about the license(s) of the data, which not the necessarily the same license that applies to the metadata.
+Information about the license(s) of the data, which is not necessarily the same license that applies to the metadata.
 **Licensing information should be defined at the Collection level if possible.**

 - [JSON Schema](json-schema/licensing.json)